Debugging Ardour

 Option 1: Running Ardour inside GDB

 While getting a core dump needs some preparation, it might be handy for bugs which occur rarely and only during normal operation.
-Running Ardour inside GDB can be a bit more confusing for a beginner but it offers more possibilities if the bug you are dealing with requires deeper analyis.
+Running Ardour inside GDB can be a bit more confusing for a beginner but it offers more possibilities if the bug you are dealing with requires deeper analysis.

 GDB (the GNU debugger)

 To generate backtrace, you need the GNU debugger (GDB) for both.
 See your distro repository and or documentation for pre-built binaries for your system.
-On OS X, you will need XCode and the XCode Command Line Tools installed.

 How to run gdb